Morocco women's national football team: Milestones in Moroccan Women's Football

-Evolution of Women’s Football in Morocco
+Evolution of Women's Football in Morocco

 In their first ever FIFA Women's World Cup, Morocco qualified to the knockout stages after placing second in their group, losing their first match 6–0 to Germany and winning both their second and third match 1–0 respectively against South Korea and Colombia.
 This made them the lowest ranked nation to qualify for the knock-out stages.
 In the game against South Korea, Moroccan player Nouhaila Benzina became the first player to play in a World Cup match wearing a hijab.
 Morocco ended their journey in the Round of 16, after losing 4–0 to France.

 On 12 October 2023, Spanish coach Jorge Vilda was announced as the new head coach of the Moroccan women's team.
-On 14 November 2023, Morocco was nominated for the 2023 Best African Women’s National Team of the Year by CAF.
+On 14 November 2023, Morocco was nominated for the 2023 Best African Women's National Team of the Year by CAF.

 In the 2024 Women's Africa Cup of Nations, Morocco qualified to the knockout stages after finishing top in the group stages winning 2 matches and drawing one.
 They faced Mali and claimed a 3–1 victory.
 In the semi-final, they defeated Ghana in a penalty shootout.
 In the final, Morocco lost 3–2 to Nigeria, marking their second consecutive defeat in a WAFCON final.

+In the 2026 Women's Africa Cup of Nations, Morocco topped their group with seven points after defeating Kenya 4–0, Algeria1–0, and drawing with Senegal 0–0.
+In the quarter-final, they defeated South Africa 2–1.

 Nicknames

-The Morocco women's national football team has been known or nicknamed as the "Atlas Lionesses".
+The Morocco women's national football team is commonly known as the "Atlas Lionesses".